MeteorDevelopment/meteor-website/src/routes/faq/starscript/+page.md

 - ` `: Entity's name.
 - `health`: Entity's health or 0 if the entity doesn't have health.
+- `absorption`: Entity's absorption or 0 if the entity doesn't have absorption.
 - `pos`: Entity's position formatted as `X: 0 Y: 0 Z: 0`.
 - `pos.x`: Entity's X position.
 - `pos.y`: Entity's Y position.